General information

 After filing your lawsuit, you must serve the documents on the other parties ("service of process").
-Court rules about service for Superior Court cases or District Court cases apply.
+Court rules about service of process for Superior Court cases or District Court cases apply.

 Service of paperwork is a critical part of the legal action.
 Service is required to give the other party notice that you have filed a legal action, and to give the other party a chance to respond.
 Failure to provide valid proof of service may prevent you from finalizing your court action.

-Service can be done by someone who is 18 or older who is not a party in the case.
+Service can be done in-person by someone who is 18 or older who is not a party in the case.
 You can search online for private process servers.
-The Clark County Sheriff's Office Civil Unit also serves legal documents throughout the county for a fee.
+The Clark County Sheriff's Office Civil Unit can serve legal documents throughout the county for a fee.
 There is no fee associated with service of protection orders.

 Free eBook about representing yourself in court